lukas-vlcek/index_time_date/README.md

 As a workaround one can introduce secondary field to store needed fraction number and use this field as a secondary sort value.

+_References: Read more about [Doc Values](https://www.elastic.co/guide/en/elasticsearch/guide/current/docvalues-intro.html), the underlying data structure used by Elasticsearch when sorting on a field._

 --
 #### II.)
 More over, we can see that when `_source` field is disabled and individual fields are `stored` (see [`template.sh`](template.sh)) then when we ask Elasticsearch for date field values we get only milliseconds resolution formated according to first custom format from mapping (`date2` and `date3`) or by default format (`date1`).